The Monarchy (comics)

 The Monarchy was an American comic book series written by Doselle Young with art by John McCrea.
 It was published by WildStorm, an imprint of DC Comics.
-The Monarchy lasted 12 issues and had an intro-issue in The Authority #21.

 The series focused on ex-Stormwatch members Jackson King and Christine Trelane (formerly known as Battalion and Synergy) gathering a team of superheroes for the extra-dimensional Weavers.

-Synopsis
+Creation

+The series was a spin-off of WildStorm's successful The Authority, where King and Trelane had made minor supporting appearances.

+Publishing history

+The Monarchy was preceded by a larger appearance for the characters in The Authority #21 During publication, Young frequented DC's official messageboard, interacting with fans of the series.
+The Monarchy ran for 12 issues before ending due to low sales; Young felt delays to early issues adversely affected the series' fortunes and expressed hopes of continuing the series further down the line.

+Plot

-During a party with the Authority, where King is increasingly annoyed with his former teammates and their methods, the Weavers contact King and inform him that the universe as they know it is threatened by Chimaera.
+During a party on the Carrier with the Authority, where King is increasingly annoyed with his former teammates and their methods, the Weavers contact King and inform him that the universe as they know it is threatened by Chimaera.
 To combat Chimaera, King and Trelane have to gather a group of unique individuals.
-King and Trelane accept, leave their jobs with the United Nations as liaisons to the Authority, get married and disappear.
+They accept - leaving their jobs with the United Nations as liaisons to the Authority, get married and disappear.
 The UN orders FBI agent Morro to investigate their disappearance.